 Pride and Prejudice by Jane Austen

-Elizabeth Bennet is my favourite Jane Austen’s heroine.
-She is intelligent, playful and witty, but tends to judge people after first impressions.
-She is the second child of a family of five daughters, whose mother is eager to get them married.
+Elizabeth Bennet is my favourite of Jane Austen’s heroines.
+She is intelligent, playful and witty, but tends to judge people on first impressions.
+She is the second child in a family of five daughters, whose mother is eager to get them married.
 After all, “it is a truth universally acknowledged, that a single man in possession of a good fortune, must be in want of a wife”.
 Is there a better opening line?

 Anna Karenina by Leo Tolstoy

-The character that gives her name to the novel, Anna Karenina, starts an affair with the bachelor Count Vronsky, after visiting her brother in order to help him fix his marriage which is in peril thanks to his philandering.
+The character that gives name to the novel, Anna Karenina, starts an affair with the bachelor Count Vronsky after visiting her brother in order to help him fix his marriage, which is in peril thanks to his philandering.
 But my favourite part of the story is the relationship between Konstantin Levin and Princess Kitty.
 This is a really long novel that focuses on many topics: love, politics, the feudal system, social class and morality.